USS Wasp (CV-7): Guadalcanal Campaign

 Wasp fighters led by Lieutenant C. S. Moffett maintained a continuous CAP over the transport area until noon on 8 August.
 Meanwhile, a scouting flight of 12 Dauntlesses led by Lieutenant Commander E. M. Snowden searched a sector to a radius of 220 nmi from their carrier, extending it to include all of the Santa Isabel Island and the New Georgia groups.
 The Dauntless made no contact with the Japanese during their two hours in the air, but at 08:15, Snowden sighted a "Rufe" some 40 nmi from Rekata Bay and shot the plane down.

 Meanwhile, a large group of Japanese planes approached from Bougainville to attack the transports off Lunga Point.
 Rear Admiral Richmond K. Turner ordered all transports to get underway and to assume cruising disposition.
 Eldridge was leading a formation of Dauntlesses from VS-71 against Mbangi Island, off Tulagi.
 His rear seat gunner assumed the formation of Japanese planes were friendly until six Zeroes bounced the first section making 12 unsuccessful firing passes.

 Meanwhile, the leader of the last section of VS-71 – Lieutenant, junior grade Robert L. Howard – unsuccessfully attacked twin-engined Mitsubishi G4M "Betty" medium bombers heading for the American transports, and was engaged by four Zeroes escorting the bombers.
 Howard shot down one Zero with his fixed guns while his rear gunner, Seaman 2nd Class Lawrence P. Lupo, discouraged Japanese fighters attacking from astern.

 Over the 7 and 8 August one fighter pilot, Ens.
 Thaddeus J. Capowski, was reported missing in action when he was separated from the formation but was later found alive and safe.
 One Dauntless was shot down; the wounded pilot Lieut.
 Dudley H. Adams was recovered by but the radioman-gunner Harry E. Elliott was reported to have been killed before the crash.
 Further one fighter landed in the water but the pilot was recovered, another crashed on the deck and after the injured pilot was recovered the wrecked aircraft jettisoned overboard.
 A third fighter crashed into the barrier but was repaired and put back into service.
-Against the loss of three Wildcats and one Dauntless, 15 enemy flying boats, eight floatplane fighters, and one Zero had been shot down.
+Against the loss of three Wildcats and one Dauntless, 15 enemy flying boats, eight floatplane fighters, and one Zero had been destroyed.